sbarissonmez/dns-over-https-block/README.md

 3. A Network Group object will be created automatically during the first run of the script.

 4. It is also recommended to download an SSL certificate from FMC and put it in the same folder as the scripts.
 This will be used to securely connect to FMC.
-In the `**config_file.json file**`, set the `*"SSL_VERIFY"*` parameter to `*true*`, and then set `*"SSL_CERT"*` to be the path to the FMC's certificate.
+In the `config_file.json` file, set the `SSL_VERIFY` parameter to `true`, and then set `SSL_CERT` to be the path to the FMC's certificate.

 5. If you do not have the needed Python libraries set up, you will get an error when executing the script.
-You will need to install the `*"requirements.txt"*` file like this (make sure you are in the same directory as the cloned files live):
+You will need to install the `requirements.txt` file like this (make sure you are in the same directory as the cloned files live):

 ```
 pip install -r requirements.txt